 This one is famed Oscar winning director Kathryn Bigelow’s early work.
 It’s a film about vampires that doesn’t use the word “vampire” even once in its entire duration.
 Caleb Colton, a mid-western farm boy, meets a girl and a little romance between them turns out to have a heavy price.
 She is part of a band of southern vampires who cruise on the highways in stolen cars, and Caleb becomes their newest (and most reluctant) member.
 Like ‘Fright Night’, this film sought to resurrect the diminishing vampire genre and succeeded well.
 Bigelow fuses horror with the western in this extremely stylish work with haunting special effects.

 11. Interview with the Vampire: The Vampire Chronicles (1994)

 Celebrated gothic fiction author wrote the eponymous novel and also penned the screenplay for this one.
-The film is strikingly beautiful and star-studded (Brad Pitt, Antonio Banderas, Tom Cruise, Thandie Newton and a 12-year-old Kirsten Dunst), though somewhat thinly plotted.
-It introduces us to a 200-year-old vampire (Pitt) who narrates his life story to a young journalist, describing his conversion (by Cruise) and his battle against his urges as he refuses to kill humans.
+The film is strikingly beautiful and has an inspiring cast (Brad Pitt, Antonio Banderas, Tom Cruise, Thandie Newton and a 12-year-old Kirsten Dunst), but the plot is shallow.
+It introduces us to a 200-year-old vampire (Pitt) who narrates his life story to a young journalist, describing his conversion and his battle against his urges as he refuses to kill humans.

 Read More: Best Narrative Movies of All Time